marcioGabrielMengali/gym-managment-system/README.md

 ### Non-Functional Requirements

-- A student can only have one registered email.
+- A member can only have one registered email.

 - Each gym can only have one registered CNPJ.

-- When registering a student, 12 installments should be created for the membership fee.
+- When registering a member, 12 installments should be created for the membership fee.

-- All financial operations and student listings must include active students.
+- All financial operations and member listings must include active members.

-- There should be an option to view inactive students as well.
+- There should be an option to view inactive members as well.

 ### Technical Requirements